-- public incitement to commit a felony or act of violence (Article 259 SCC); - participating in or supporting a criminal organisation (Article 260ter SCC); - financing terrorism by collecting or providing funds (Article 260quinquies SCC); - foreign operations and activities directed against the security of Switzerland (Article 266bis SCC); - diplomatic treason: endangering the interest of Switzerland: (i) by making a secret accessible to a foreign country; or (ii) by falsifying, destroying, disposing of or stealing documents relating to Switzerland's legal relations with a foreign state (Article 267 SCC); - political, industrial or military espionage in the interest of a foreign state or organisation (Articles 272, 273, 274 SCC); - founding of an unlawful association (Article 275ter SCC); and - criminal provisions concerning the representation of acts of violence (Article 135 SCC), pornography (Article 197 SCC) or racial discrimination (Article 261bis SCC).
+- Causing fear and alarm among the general public (Article 258 SCC). - Public incitement to commit a felony or act of violence (Article 259 SCC). - Participating or supporting a criminal organisation (Article 260ter SCC). - Financing terrorism by collecting or providing funds (Article 260^{quinquies} SCC). - Foreign operations and activities directed against the security of Switzerland (Article 266^{bis} SCC). - Diplomatic Treason: endangering the interest of Switzerland (i) by making a secret accessible to a foreign country; or (ii) by falsifying, destroying, disposing or stealing documents relating to Switzerland's legal relations with a foreign state (Article 267 SCC). - Political, industrial or military espionage in the interest of a foreign state or organisation (Articles 272, 273, 274 SCC). - Founding of an unlawful association (Article 275^{ter} SCC). - Criminal provisions concerning the representation of acts of violence (Article 135 SCC), pornography (Article 197 SCC) or racial discrimination (Article 261^{bis} SCC).

-Please note the decisions of the Swiss Federal Criminal Court, SK.2013.39, and the Swiss Federal Supreme Court, BGer 6B_645/2007, both regarding cases of "cyber-jihad/cyber-terrorism", included several of the above-mentioned offences as part of the subject of the accusation.
+Please note the decisions of the Federal Criminal Court, SK.2013.39, and the Federal Supreme Court, BGer 6B_645/2007, both regarding cases of "cyber-jihad/cyber-terrorism", included several of the above-mentioned offences as part of the subject of the accusation.